Caldarie/flutter_tflite_audio/README.md

 ## About This Plugin

-This plugin allows you to use tflite to make audio/speech classifications.
-Supports iOS and Android.
 The plugin can support several model types:

 1. **(Beginner)** [Google Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), which requires little ML knowledge and coding.